ruuda/pris/docs/language.md

       put title("Slide 2")
     }

-Due to dynamic scoping, there are two ways to get a value into a function:
+Due to dynamic scoping, there are two ways to provide a value to a function:

  * By setting a particular variable in the calling scope.
- * By passing it as a function argument.
+ * By passing the value as a function argument.

 Variables are useful for values that do not change often, to avoid having to pass them all the time.
 For example, the [`t`](reference/t.md) function uses